- Road Traffic Accident injury

 Can I sue where I am injured from a Slip and Fall or Tripping Accident?

 Yes; the rules are the same; you need to be able to show that the Other Party is liable.
 So, if you slip in a supermarket, you need to show that the floor is slippery or other such defect.
 Please feel free to ring Berwick Solicitors to discuss.

 What if I lose my Case?

 Your case can be assessed at intervals so as to reduce this risk.
-However, if you lose , you are liable to pay expenses.
+However, if you lose , you are liable to pay the expenses of the party that you sued.
 If you lose, hopefully, the costs can be kept to a minimum by careful negotiation with Defendant.